-The short of it is, Meredith’s superpower is digital storytelling.
+The short of it is, Meredith’s superpower is storytelling.
 Since the aughts, Meredith has worked, designed, and written for the Web and adjacent platforms.
 With a background in linguistics, media, and business, Meredith is best known as a content strategist with an eye for story-driven content design that drives engagement.
 Her body of work lives at the intersection of marketing, product design, and user experience.

 Platforms & Languages